SJHamis/SpatialCumulantModels_CancerApplications/README.md

 When using these codes, please cite:

-Hamis, S. Somervuo, P., Ågren, J.A. et al. "Spatial cumulant models enable spatially informed treatment strategies and analysis of local interactions in cancer systems".
+Hamis, S., Somervuo, P., Ågren, J.A. et al. "Spatial cumulant models enable spatially informed treatment strategies and analysis of local interactions in cancer systems".
 Biorxiv (2022). https://www.biorxiv.org/content/10.1101/2022.05.07.491050v1

 and